PowerShell/DscResources/CONTRIBUTING.md

 ### 1.4.0.0
 ...
 ```
-If a change is related to a specific resource, please add create sub-bullets with your changes under a bullet with the resource name.
+If a change is related to a specific resource, please add sub-bullets with your changes under a bullet with the resource name.
 Like so:
 ```
 ...